douglasgreen/duolingo/esperanto/vocab.md

 - the bird - la birdo
 - the book - la libro
 - the boot - la boto
+- the box; the chest - la kesto
 - the boyfriend - la koramiko
 - the boy - la knabo
 - the bread - la pano